Keeping your tent clean

 The most common damage and subsequent repair you will have to face with a modern tent is a broken or bent pole.
 It is always handy to have a spare.
 Some manufacturers supply an extra section of pole with their tents.
 Otherwise you can buy poles from your local camping retailer.
 It’s worth taking a pole with you to the shop to make sure you buy the correct type and size.

 Almost as common will be a split seam or guy line anchor coming lose.
 It is all too easy to trip over a line or put just a little too much stress on the seams of a tent.
 A small sewing kit that includes some strong thread will enable you to deal with most simple repairs of this type, and you can usually buy repair kits at camping shops.
+Don’t forget to seal the seam afterwards (see below).

 Most good tents will have tape-sealed seams.
 These can sometimes leak but are easy to repair with proprietary seam sealer.
 Your tent may come with a sample tube of sealant.
 Don’t try to seal seams until the tent is completely dry.
-Paint the sealer on to the seam and give it time to dry – a day or two is best so do the job well before your weekend away.
+Paint the sealer on to the seam and give it time to dry – a day or two is best so do the job well before your planned trip.

 Small rips and tears

-Small tears, punctures and rips in either tent fabric or groundsheets can be fixed temporarily with 'gaffer' tape.
+Small tears, punctures and rips in either tent fabric or groundsheets can be fixed temporarily with trusty 'gaffer' tape.

 Self-adhesive tent patches are available in assorted fabrics and colours from the manufacturer and most better tents will contain a little piece of the tent’s fabric for more permanent patching.